MaryMahmoodi/P300-classification-/README.md

 # P300-feature extracction-classification

 P300 evokes in your EEG signal when you watch a picture, primarily defined in your mind (target picture).
 If the target picture consists of characters, it can be used in a BCI speller system designed for writing with our mind.
 How?
-The code detects P300 and the corresponding set of characters is called the target character.
+The code detects P300 and the corresponding set of characters is typed on the screen.

 *P300 feature extraction and classification code*